The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

-Clearly, in (3) Alekseevsky claims that an Appell function is a product of two multiple gammas \footnote{In (1) 'Heine function' means $q$-gamma, which can be expressed in $G(x;a)$ by the reflection formula (see our next subsection).
-Since we can express theta as product of 4 double gammas, we can express any double periodic function, see, e.g., \cite{Akh}, \S 19.
+Clearly, in (3) Alekseevsky claims that an Appell function is a product of two multiple gammas \footnote{In (1) 'Heine function' is \eqref{eq:O}; it is the $q$-gamma function up a normalization, which can be expressed in $G(x;a)$ by the reflection formula (see my next subsection).
+Since we can express theta as a product of 4 double gammas, we can express any double periodic function, see for example \cite{Akh}, \S 19.

 But I do not understand the meaning of '{\it Modulfunctionen von Hermite}' and the claim (2).}.

 \sm